ck76/ck76.github.io/计算机科学/Course And Book/paper🌲🌲🌲🌲🌲.md

 D.L.
 Parnas On the criteria to be used in decomposing systems into modules.
 Communications of the ACM, 1972, 15(12), 1053--1058. [url](http://dl.acm.org/citation.cfm?id=361623)

 G.D.
 Plotkin.
 Call-by-name, call-by-value, and the λ-calculus.
 Theoretical Computer Science 1 (1975), 125--159. [url](http://homepages.inf.ed.ac.uk/gdp/publications/cbn_cbv_lambda.pdf)

+Efficient Reading of Papers in Science and Technology

+Some Hints to Improve Writing of Technical Papers

+How to Read a Paper

+How to Get Good at Learning

+On the Unhappiness of Soware Developers

+On the Shortness of Life

+What every compiler writer should know about programmers or “Optimization” based on undefined behaviour hurts performance

+Understanding TypeScript

+Safe & Efficient Gradual Typing for TypeScript

+JavaScript: The First 20 Years [link](https://dl.acm.org/doi/pdf/10.1145/3386327)

+How Statically-Typed Functional Programmers Write Code

+Gradual Typing as if Types Mattered

+Gradual Typing: A New Perspective

+Fundamental Concepts in Programming Languages CHRISTOPHER STRACHEY

+Comonads for user interfaces Arthur Xavier

+de Bruijn Notation as a Nested Datatype

+System Programming in Rust- Beyond Safety

+Type Analysis for Javascript

+Type Inference for Static Compilation of JavaScript

+Type Inference for JavaScript

+Fast and Precise Type Checking for JavaScript

+A Model for Reasoning About JavaScript Promises

+Sound and Complete Type Inference for a Systems Programming Language

+Static Analysis for Javascript

+Why Functional Programming Matters

+The Purely Functional Software Deployment Model Het puur functionele softwaredeploymentmodel

+Liquid Haskell: Haskell as a Theorem Prover

+Elm: Concurrent FRP for Functional GUIs

+Lightweight higher-kinded polymorphism Jeremy Yallop and Leo White University of Cambridge

+Introduction to Type Theory Herman Geuvers

+PROOFS AND TYPES

+Notions of computation and monads Eugenio Moggi∗

+Principal type-schemes for functional programs Luis Damas* and Robin Milner Edinburgh University

+Definitional interpreters for higher-order programming languages Definitional interpreters for higher-order programming languages John C. Reynolds

+Computational lambda-calculus and monads

+Why dependent types matter

+Why It's Nice to Be Quoted_ Quasiquoting for Haskell

+When is one thing equal to some other thing

+What is a Categorical Model of Arrows?
+Robert Atkey

+What Makes Code Hard to Understand

+Visible type application

+Value Recursion in Monadic Computations

+Universes for Generic Programs and Proofs in Dependent Type Theory

+Unfolding Abstract Datatypes Jeremy Gibbons

+Unboxed values as rst class citizens in a non-strict functional language

+Type Families with Class, Type Classes with Family

+Type Inference, Haskell and Dependent Types Adam Michael Gundry

+Total Functional Programming

+Total Parser Combinators